wyznel/Liberty/README.md

 > [!IMPORTANT]
-> Liberty is still in early development, expect lots of issues!
+> Liberty-Java is not a main focus at the moment.
+Core functionality just about works, expect issues, don't expect quick fixes unless deemed urgent!

 # Liberty